aelfric/ncfl-livedocs/ld.md

 - Judges: once Pairings are posted, as soon as possible: (1) get to your room;
-  and (2) access your ballot by hitting the “{{button}}” button (formerly known as “Start”) on the A-flight ballot immediately.
+  and (2) access your ballot by hitting the “{{button}}” button (formerly known as “Start”) on the Flight 1 ballot immediately.
-  - If you end up running the B-flight first - that’s ok.
+  - If you end up running the Flight 2 first - that’s ok.
 You can click
-    {{button}} on the B-flight ballot and Tabroom can unstart A-flight for you.
+    {{button}} on the Flight 2 ballot and Tabroom can unstart Flight 1 for you.
-    You can then click {{button}} on the A-flight ballot once you run that flight.
+    You can then click {{button}} on the Flight 1 ballot once you run that flight.
-  - We want judges to press the {{button}} (formerly known as the "Start Button") on the A-flight ballot as soon as possible so we know you are here and we do not need to find a substitute!
+  - We want judges to press the {{button}} (formerly known as the "Start Button") on the Flight 1 ballot as soon as possible so we know you are here and we do not need to find a substitute!
-- Judges: to be very clear: do not wait for the beginning of the A-flight debate to press the {{button}} (formerly known as the "Start Button") .
+- Judges: to be very clear: do not wait for the beginning of the Flight 1 debate to press the {{button}} (formerly known as the "Start Button") .
 Press
-  {{button}} on the A-flight ballot the moment you are on your way.
+  {{button}} on the Flight 1 ballot the moment you are on your way.
   Reminder: competitors will forfeit their Round if they are not in the competition room 10 mins after the Round is posted to start.
 - Judges - if you need a forfeit declared - Contact Tab at [{{ld_phone}}](sms)!!
 You cannot declare the forfeit.
 Only the Tab Chair can declare a forfeit.

+- Evidence Sharing: Students should be prepared to share, electronically or by paper, any evidence they read in the round with their opponent and the judge.
-- Evidence Sharing: If you want to share evidence online, the Affirmative team should create a Room on <https://speechdrop.net/> as soon as they enter the room and share the SpeechDrop Room Number with everyone in the round The Room Code should be: the Round Number + Your Event + Your Assigned Room Number (e.g., Round 1 in LD in Room 12: “1LD12”).
+  If you want to share evidence online, the Affirmative team should create a Room on <https://speechdrop.net/> as soon as they enter the room and share the SpeechDrop Room Number with everyone in the round The Room Code should
+  be: the Round Number + Your Event + Your Assigned Room Number (e.g., Round 1 in LD in Room 12: “1LD12”).

 - Audio and video recordings of the rounds are prohibited.
 NO ONE (neither competitors nor judges) may record rounds.